NORDIC STOCKS - Factors to watch on Oct 17

-HELSINKI Oct 17 The following stocks may be affected by newspaper reports and other factors on Wednesday:
+STOCKHOLM Oct 17 The following stocks may be affected by newspaper reports and other factors on Thursday:

 ** For a summary of upcoming results and forecasts, double click on